lumirelle/lumirelle.me/pages/posts/manual/programming-fonts-manual.md

 I categorize the fonts I used into three groups by the **default character width** (As some font families are variable, they may support custom character width):

-- **50%**: If the font size is 16px, one Latin character will be 8px (50%), and one CJK character will be 16px (50% \* 2), like "M Plus Code Latin" and "Source Han Sans TC", etc.
+- **50%**: If the font size is 16px, one Latin character will be 8px (50%), and one CJK character will be 16px (50% \* 2), like "M PLUS Code Latin" and "Source Han Sans TC", etc.
 - **60%**: If the font size is 16px, one Latin character will be 9.6px (60%), and one CJK character will be 19.2px (60% \* 2), like "Go Mono" and "Maple Font", etc.
 - **62%**: If the font size is 16px, one Latin character will be 9.92px (62%), and one CJK character will be 19.84px (62% \* 2), like "Monaspace Xenon Var", etc.